FAQs

 If the training is at the Adelaide Hills Swimming Centre the answer is yes.
 This is open from mid Nov to mid March.

-If you want to come along in winter, you must contact our Head Coach Pat Wheeler on 0423 520 633 to discuss the steps you need to take before you can join complete a come and try.
+If you want to come along in winter, you must contact our Head Coach Pat Wheeler on 0423 520 633 to discuss the steps you need to take before you can join and complete a come and try.

-All swimmers must be members of the Onkaparinga Swimming Club and have provided all the necessary paperwork before entering the Army base.
-Whilst very friendly and helpful, the Security Guards at the gate will check you have identification before you are admitted to the base and on the Registration/Membership Army Data Base.
+All swimmers must be a member of the Onkaparinga Swimming Club and have provided all the necessary paperwork before entering the Army base.

 It is recommended that new members first speak with the Head Coach and discuss the squad your child will start in.